ismailbozk/Tremolo/README.md

 ## Installation

 Tremolo is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile and install/update the pods.

 ```ruby
 pod 'Tremolo'